 Keep it with you.
 You will not be able to claim your bike without this

-4. Time needed to disassemble your bike and pack the bike box: = 20-45
+4. The time needed to disassemble your bike and pack the bike box: = 20-45

 1. Claim your bicycle!